ABAC via tokens

 Important

-End users of an embedded app cannot have edit access to any worksheet using ABAC RLS via tokens.
-You must follow proper development and deployment practices for all your customer-facing production environments as well as the production token request service. |
+End users of an embedded app cannot have edit access to any Worksheet using ABAC RLS via tokens.

-As mentioned in the preceding section, the format for runtime filters within the token match with runtime filters in the Visual Embed SDK.
-In general, RLS entitlements are lists of values using the IN
+As mentioned in the preceding section, the format for filter rules within the token matches with runtime filters in the Visual Embed SDK.
+In general, RLS entitlements are lists of values using the IN operator, but you can pass in filters on numeric and time columns using the full set of operators.

 All values are passed into the token as arrays of strings, even if the column is a numeric, boolean, or date type in ThoughtSpot and the database.
 The column data type will be respected in the query issued to the database.